 There are many alternative jurisdictions for non-residents to consider.
 That said, each option will depend on a number of considerations.
 These considerations include nationality, residence, banking objectives, and how they will use the account.

-As a result, some non-residents may find banking in the United States is better suited to their needs.
+As a result, some non-residents may find banking in the United States is better for their needs.
 In other cases, non-residents may opt for an account in the UAE, Luxembourg, or even Georgia.

 In any case, there are many options available, and not exploring them would be doing a disservice to your money.